Using Custom Tools and Control Window for Batch Operations

 5. So, this will speed up operations on single signals but if you need to perform the same analysis on dozens of signals at the same time, there is a way to perform one tool on all windows selected in the Control Window.
 Simply make your selection and while the Control Window is active, select the “Signal tools/Use custom tool/MyTool” menu option, just as if you are working with a single signal.
 Your tool will be applied to all selected windows.

 6. One more hint: Applying the above tool on 10 signals will produce 30 new windows and make your workspace quite complicated.
 If you just need to see the most recent instrument, while FFT and detrend are not interesting, you can hide those before saving the tool.
 In the above Control Window chain, select windows 2 and 3 and choose "Hide selected windows" from the context menu.
 Both windows will be hidden and the Control Window will show an "H" sign next to their icons.
 This property will be saved in a tool file and applied each time you apply your tool.
-As a result, you would get only 10 new instrument windows and the Control Window will look like this:
+As a result, you would get only 10 new instrument windows and the Control Window would look like this: